toa-io/toa/NOTES.md

 # Notes

+## Setup dev environment
+`yarn dev`

+###Debug Integration Tests
+Path `/integration` is not included in jest `roots` by default.
+To run them with your debugger, you should pass `--roots core connectors integration` option to jest cli.

+For example, if you're using WebStorm, set CLI Options in Jest Template as `--roots core connectors integration`

 ## Code Style Requirements
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)
 1. exports last
 2. no default exports
 3. exports.name instead of module.exports.name
 4. `'use strict'`
+5. single quotes

 ### Module Structure
 ```javascript